Jump To Section

 It’s common to find the bumblebee nest in the grass, on a log pile, or in piles of leaves.
 On some occasions, the bumblebee will use a shed or wall to make a nest, but this is not commonplace.
 Generally, these bees aren’t going to bother your everyday life, so they aren’t as troublesome as the carpenter bee.

-• Damage
+Damage

+There really is no comparison when it comes to the damage a carpenter bee vs bumble bee causes.
 Since the bumblebee doesn’t invade your space, they’re not much of a danger to you.
 However, if they put their nests in a place where anyone in your home is threatened, then they need to be relocated.
 Don’t grab spray from your local hardware store, as it can be extremely dangerous to try to eradicate a nest without proper equipment.
 You can make the bees mad and cause them to come after you.

 The carpenter bee does cause a significant bit of damage to your home.
 These bees drill holes or tunnels into your wood to nest.
 Each hole houses one bee, and the female will create a spot that she will use as a nesting space.